technomancy/bussard/manual.md

 While your session is active, you will not be able to enter any code into your ship's REPL, and the REPL prompt will change to `$`.
-Enter `logout` to terminate your session.
+Enter `logout` to terminate your session and return to your ship's REPL.

 If you have an account on a station server, you can copy files to and from the targeted station using